Higher rank rigidity for Berwald spaces: Higher rank rigidity

 \begin{enumerate} \item $J^s(v)$: the space of stable Jacobi fields, with $\|J(t)\|_T$ nonincreasing on $\mathbb{R}$, hence $\|J(t)\|_T \leq c$ for some constant $c$ and $\forall t\geq 0$. \item $J^u(v)$: the space of unstable Jacobi fields, with $\|J(t)\|_T$ nondecreasing on $\mathbb{R}$, hence $\|J(t)\|_T \leq c$ for some constant $c$ and $\forall t\leq 0$. \item $J^p(v)$: the space of parallel Jacobi fields, with $\|J(t)\|_T = c$ for some constant $c$ and $\forall t\in \mathbb{R}$. \end{enumerate}

 There is a fundamental difference from the Riemannian case.
-When we deal with Jacobi fields, even though reference vector is irrelevant here, the fundamental tensor $g_T$ must be evaluated at $T$.
-For example, (part of) Rauch comparison theorem for Finsler manifold is formulated as:
+When we deal with Jacobi fields, even though the reference vector is irrelevant here, the fundamental tensor $g_T$ must be evaluated at $T$.
+For example, (part of) Rauch comparison theorem for Finsler manifolds is formulated as: